Skip to main content

 Day-to-day tasks

-• make sure tools are clean and ready for use
+• make sure tools and work areas are clean and ready for use

-• work closely with other health professionals, funeral services staff and family members
+• work closely with other health professionals, coroners and the police

 Working environment